apiel/zicBox/NOTE.md

 - TODO clip scrollbar

-- TODO clips with arbitrary selection

-- NOTE should we move Ui in separate thread to have better understanding of CPU usage

-- IDEA load/unload instrument dynamically
-    - --> drum (or simple) only with 7 parameters (should it even allow to have something else than knob/values representation..?)
-        - sorting ofr the params, would define how they show in the UI
-        - show we allow noteOn to get note value?
-If yes, StepEditMono would need to allow semitone edition...
-    - --> synth 23 parameters.. but more complex because for sure we want to show waveform, envelop... also how to name the page of each parameters..

-- TODO need to rework the snare to have this clappy sound

-- TODO FM synth --> algo param to decide which kind of waveform to combine
-              - --> and if it does FM or substractive ...
-              - --> filter envelop

 - FIXME transition between wavetable and waveform is not so smooth...

-- TODO instead of EffectGainVolume could use Mixer to set volume

-- TODO reduce data id in SynthDrum23 and update DrumEnvelopComponent or simply remove it
-- TODO fix envelop step edit

-- TODO clips
-  - instead to play right away when clicking toggle button, maybe it should play at the next loop, and we need to play right away the would be a different combination key
-  - allow to start all the clip from the same row at once, maybe instead of the play button or else add a new column
-  - delete button should ask confirmation (as workspace is saving automatically cannot restore)
-  - clips allow more than 16 by adding a scrolling system
-  - give a way to make some extra color code to classify depending if it is used for playibg live or for generating sample?

 - TODO Filter... make an advance filter with muliple choice, basic LPF filter, HPF, MMfilter, moog filter, and more...

-- TODO master track --> add effect: sample reducer, distortion, delay...?
-    - --> instead of mixer drum and mixer synth, use sent effect to track fx1 and track fx2
-- TODO perform / grid effect / scatter effect: apply effect for some time, apply granular effect, pitch down

 - TODO add color code in text char...
 - TODO paragraph --> multiline text component